So Rebecca and I decided for the sake of humankind that we should do a craft once a month.

 Or a segment title.

-On this episode of Rebecca and Kari’s Bitch and Kitcsch, we are making:
+On this episode of Rebecca and Kari’s Bitch and Kitsch, we are making:

 Inspired by this:

-I’d seen many versions of this wreath all over the interwebs (Pinterest) for many a year and thought it would be a fun and easy to make craft for our little bitch and kitsch.
+I’d seen many versions of this wreath all over the interweb (Pinterest) and thought it would be a fun and easy to make craft for our little bitch and kitsch.

-I should also say that Rebecca and I are alternating months with crafts, meaning she picks a craft one month, and I pick one the next, etc..
+Rebecca and I will alternate months with crafts, which means she chooses a craft one month, and I pick one the next, etc..

-So we decided to use Linda’s post as a guide for our clothespin wreath and got the following materials:
+We used Linda’s post as a reference for our clothespin wreath and purchased the following supplies:

 -a metal wreath form*

-(ours was only two dollars from Hobby Lobby, in the floral department and recently I discovered that Dollar Tree has these as well)
+Ours was only two dollars from the craft store in the floral department.
+I recently discovered that Dollar Tree has these as well.

-(also from Hobby Lobby in the wood craft section but you can find them at Dollar Tree too)
+Also from the craft store in the wood craft section, but you can find them at Dollar Tree too.

-(we aren’t doing the stain route like Linda because unlike Linda, Rustoleum isn’t paying us to do so BUT I AM NOT BITTER)
+We aren’t doing the stain route like Linda because, unlike Linda, Rustoleum isn’t paying us to do so.

 -brushes for the paint

-(sometimes you can find these at Dollar Tree but Hobby Lobby has them in the craft paint section too)
+Sometimes you can find these at Dollar Tree, but my craft store has them in the craft paint section too.

 -a wire-edged ribbon

-(we got ours in the Hobby Lobby Christmas section)
+We got ours in the craft store Christmas section.

-As with all of our crafts, make sure you also have snacks which you can see in the background and no, this post was not sponsored by Snickers.
+As with all of our crafts, make sure you have snacks on hand, as shown in the background, and no, this post was not sponsored by Snickers.

-We (Rebecca) decided that we should paint our wreath form off-white since that was the color we were painting/whitewashing our clothespins.
+We (Rebecca) decided that we should paint our wreath form off-white because that was the color we were going to paint /whitewash our clothespins.

 To be transparent, if I didn’t have Rebecca, I wouldn’t have done this step.

 After painting the wreath form, we then “painted” the clothespins.
-By “painted” I mean not really paint but kind of slap the color kind of on the clothespin because we were going for a farmhouse-ish look which equates to messy.
+By “painted” I mean not really painted, but kind of slap the color on the clothespin because we were going for a farmhouse-ish look which equates to messy.

 Finally, a style that fits my crafting style!